-Fibroid growth is believed to be related to estrogen levels.
-They usually grow slowly during the reproductive years, but may increase in size with pregnancy.
-At menopause, fibroids usually shrink, because estrogen levels decline.
-Estrogen replacement therapy may interfere with this shrinkage after menopause.
+Fibroids usually grow slowly during the reproductive years, but may increase in size with pregnancy.
+At menopause, fibroids usually shrink, because estrogen and progesterone levels decline.
+Estrogen replacement therapy may rarely interfere with this shrinkage after menopause.

 More than half of the women who have fibroids never experience symptoms and require no treatment.
 In general, the severity of symptoms varies based on the number, size and location of the fibroids.

 The two most common symptoms of fibroids are heavy menstrual bleeding and pelvic pressure.
 Normal menstrual periods last four to seven days, but if you have fibroids, your periods are likely to last longer.
 The bleeding might be so heavy that you may need to change your sanitary pads or tampons as often as every hour.

 Fibroids may be associated with a handful of reproductive problems, depending on the number of fibroids in the uterus and their size and specific location.
 While fibroids can cause complications with pregnancy, most do not have any impact.
 Fibroids in a uterus do not create a high-risk pregnancy.
 The risk from fibroids may include a higher risk of miscarriage, infertility, premature labor and labor complications.